Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 \subsubsection{Top-down pipeline}

 In the top-down pipeline as shown in Fig. \ref{fig:2dmultiframeworks} (a), there are two important parts: a human body detector to obtain person bounding boxes and a single-person pose estimator to predict the locations of keypoints within these bounding boxes.
-A line of works focus on designing and improving the modules in HPE networks, e.g., \cite{Papandreou_2017_CVPR}\cite{huang2017coarse}\cite{Xiao_2018_ECCV}\cite{sun2019deep}\cite{li2019rethinking}\cite{moon2019posefix}\cite{wang2020graph}\cite{huang2020devil}\cite{cai2020learning}\cite{zhang2020distribution}.
-For example, in order to answer the question "how good could a simple method be" in building an HPE network, Xiao et al. \cite{Xiao_2018_ECCV} added a few deconvolutional layers in the ResNet (backbone network) to build a simple yet effective structure to produce heatmaps for high-resolution representations.
-Sun et al. \cite{sun2019deep} presented a novel High-Resolution Net (HRNet) to learn reliable high resolution representations by connecting mutli-resolution subnetworks in parallel and conducting repeated multi-scale fusions.
+A line of works focus on \textbf{designing and improving the modules} in HPE networks, e.g., \cite{Papandreou_2017_CVPR,huang2017coarse,Xiao_2018_ECCV,sun2019deep,li2019rethinking,moon2019posefix,wang2020graph,huang2020devil,cai2020learning,zhang2020distribution, liu2021polarized}.
+To answer the question "how good could a simple method be" in building an HPE network, Xiao et al. \cite{Xiao_2018_ECCV} added a few deconvolutional layers in the ResNet (backbone network) to build a simple yet effective structure to produce heatmaps for high-resolution representations.
 To improve the accuracy of keypoint localization, Wang et al. \cite{wang2020graph} introduced a two-stage graph-based and model-agnostic framework, called Graph-PCNN.
 It consists of a localization subnet to obtain rough keypoint locations and a graph pose refinement module to get refined keypoints localization representations.
-In order to obtain more precise keypoints localization, Cai et al. \cite{cai2020learning} introduced a multi-stage network with a Residual Steps Network (RSN) module to learn delicate local representations by efficient intra-level feature fusion strategies, and a Pose Refine Machine (PRM) module to find a trade-off between local and global representations in the features.
+Cai et al. \cite{cai2020learning} introduced a multi-stage network with a Residual Steps Network (RSN) module to learn delicate local representations by efficient intra-level feature fusion strategies, and a Pose Refine Machine (PRM) module to find a trade-off between local and global representations in the features.